skstussy/ha-hikvision-bridge/README.md

 For the best experience, pair this integration with the companion card.

 - backend, entities, and services → **this repository**
-- frontend, dashboard controls, and polished UI → **hikvision-ptz-card**
+- frontend, dashboard controls, and polished UI → **ha-hikvision-bridge-card**

 ### Automation usage
 These services can be used in: